dotnet/corefx/Documentation/project-docs/testing.md

 # RemoteExecutor
 We usually run tests in parallel, unless we add an exception to the root of the project.
 Therefore we need to be careful to avoid possible side-effects when manipulating static members (e.g. properties).
 We use `RemoteInvoke` which is defined in `RemoteExecutorTestBase.cs` to run test cases which needs to be isolated.
 We mostly do this when we need to modify static members.
 RemoteExecutor is a simple console application which accepts arguments that point to an existing method in the test assembly and additional arguments you might need in your test.
+For additional information see https://github.com/dotnet/corefx/blob/master/src/Common/tests/System/Diagnostics/RemoteExecutorTestBase.cs

 Example (skipping additional usings):
 ```cs